Sweet potato cultivation in Polynesia: Pre-Columbian contact theory

-The presence of sweet potato in the Pacific is often cited as evidence of sporadic contact between Polynesian and Native American peoples.
+Some researchers cite the presence of the sweet potato in the Pacific as evidence of sporadic contact between Polynesian and Native American peoples.
 However, it is unknown whether sweet potato was introduced through Polynesian canoes reaching South America, or by South American rafts visiting eastern Polynesian islands such as Rapa Nui.
 It is also possible that the plant was transferred without human contact, such as floating west across the ocean after being discarded from the cargo of a boat.

 Genetic, cultural or linguistic links between Polynesian and Amerindian peoples such as the Chumash people of California, the Mapuche in central and southern Chile, and the Zenú, a pre-Columbian culture of Colombia, have been hypothesised.
 Dutch linguists and specialists in Amerindian languages Willem Adelaar and Pieter Muysken have suggested that the word for sweet potato is shared by Polynesian languages and languages of South America: Proto-Polynesian *kumala (compare Rapa Nui kumara, Hawaiian ʻuala, Māori kūmara) may be connected with Quechua and Aymara k'umar ~ k'umara.
 Adelaar and Muysken assert that the similarity in the word for sweet potato is proof of either incidental contact or sporadic contact between the Central Andes and Polynesia.

 Natural dispersal theory

 Some researchers suggest that sweet potatoes might have been present in Polynesia thousands of years before humans arrived there, arriving through avian dispersal or natural rafts.
 A 2018 genetic analysis of sweet potato collected from the Society Islands by Joseph Banks during the first voyage of James Cook in 1769 found this lineage diverged from South American varieties at least 111,500 years ago.
 The paper's authors also argued a natural dispersal was likely due to the presence of Ipomoea littoralis and Ipomoea tuboides in the Pacific and Asia — species which are related to American Ipomoea species that have similar seed morphology to sweet potatoes.
-However, the present scholarly consensus favours the pre-Columbian contact model, due to the single source for the DNA in this paper (which may have been damaged and was analysed in a way atypical for ancient DNA), and the strong linguistic evidence.